Bayesian score calibration for approximate models: Introduction

+Figure~\ref{schematic-bsc} displays a graphical overview of Bayesian score calibration, which we describe in detail throughout the paper.
 We develop a new theoretical framework to support our method that is also applicable to some related methods.
-In particular, Theorem~\ref{th:SBIresult} generalizes the underlying theory justifying recent simulation-based inference methods \citep[e.g.][]{pacchiardi2022likelihood}.
-Moreover, we provide practical calibration diagnostics that assess the quality of the adjusted posteriors and alert users to success or failure of the procedure.
+In particular, Theorem~\ref{th:SBIresult} generalizes the underlying theory justifying recent simulation-based inference methods \citep[\eg][]{pacchiardi2022likelihood}.
+Moreover, we provide practical calibration diagnostics that assess the quality of the adjusted approximate posteriors and alert users to success or failure of the procedure.

 The rest of this paper is organized as follows.
-In Section \ref{sec:methods} we provide some background, present our approximate model calibration method, and develop theoretical justifications.
-Our new method is demonstrated on some examples of varying complexity in Section \ref{sec:examples}.
-Section \ref{sec:discussion} contains some concluding discussion.
+In Section \ref{sec:methods} we provide background, present our approximate model calibration method, and develop theoretical justifications.
+Our new method is demonstrated on some examples of increasing complexity in Section \ref{sec:examples} with further examples deferred to the supplementary materials \ref{sec:ex-gauss}--\ref{sec:lotka-abc}.
+Section \ref{sec:discussion} contains a concluding discussion of limitations, as well as ongoing and future research directions.